2013 Abu Dhabi Grand Prix

 The 2013 Abu Dhabi Grand Prix (formally known as the 2013 Formula 1 Etihad Airways Abu Dhabi Grand Prix) was a Formula One motor race that was held at the Yas Marina Circuit on 3 November 2013.
 The race was the seventeenth round of the 2013 season, and marked the 5th running of the Abu Dhabi Grand Prix.

 The race, contested over 55 laps, was won by Sebastian Vettel, driving a Red Bull.
 Mark Webber finished second, and by Nico Rosberg driving a Mercedes was third.
 Vettel won the race 30.8s ahead of his Red Bull teammate Mark Webber.

-Vettel's victory equalled Alberto Ascari and Michael Schumacher's record in 1953 and 2004 record for most consecutive wins in a season.
+Vettel's victory equalled Alberto Ascari and Michael Schumacher's record for most consecutive wins (7).
 This was Red Bull's 100th podium.
 Adrian Sutil scored his last World Championship points at this race, as well as Paul di Resta.